-He took the Connecticut Bar Exam in July and is waiting for results to be posted in late September, as well as a recommendation for admission to the Bar from the Connecticut Bar Examining Committee.
+He took the Connecticut Bar Exam in July and received notification in late September that he had passed.
 The swearing in ceremony for new attorneys is typically held in early November.

 “We’re excited to have a new Associate passionate about justice, social justice and land-use and environmental law join the Cramer & Anderson team,” said Partner Dan Casagrande.
 “Although he recently graduated from law school, Steen Kadison comes with an impressive amount of experience.”

 He completed two separate internships in the Connecticut Attorney General’s office.
 In the summer of 2017, his legal research and document review work focused on consumer protection issues, including multi-state litigation concerning Volkswagen emissions test cheating and defective Takata airbags.
 In early 2019, he provided legislative and legal research on the creation of environmental statutes.

 Inspired by a lifelong sense of justice to study law and pursue a professional path that would allow him to “speak truth to power,” Kadison found his belief in social justice affirmed and enhanced by his undergraduate studies at the University of Massachusetts, Amherst.
 He has a particular interest in social justice as it relates to criminal justice reform and mass incarceration, including prisoners’ rights and prison reform.

 This background in social justice informs Kadison’s views on land-use and environmental law, and his experience in the Attorney General’s office, combined with a love of the outdoors, inspires his interest in environmental policy as it relates to the law, as well as the impact it has on communities, and the disproportionate effects policy decisions can have on particular communities.
 Kadison values sustainable and prudent land-use planning carried out with careful consideration of its effects on both the environment and growing communities.